Yofiel/Yofiel/README.md

 My name is Pedro Gobira 👨🏻‍

-I am a software developer passionate about technology and curious about the possibilities provided by Cloud Computing.
+I am a software engineer passionate about technology and curious about the possibilities provided by Cloud Computing.
 However, the most important thing is that I am always willing to learn and use new technologies.

 ### 🌱 I’m currently learning...
 - Something special for a special project... 😉🤐